ikalnytskyi/kalnytskyi.com/posts/2021-10-24_gnome-terminal-csd/index.markdown

 ---
-summary: |
+summary: >-
-  A tiny note on how to enable client side decoration for GNOME terminal if you're using a non-GNOME desktop environment.
+  A note about how to enable client side decoration for GNOME terminal if you're using a non-GNOME desktop environment.
 aliases: /howto/gnome-terminal-csd/
 ---